VCCE/VCC/acia/ReadMe.txt

 Testing of the COM port mode was done using a com0com port emulator in windows along with putty.  com0com is used to 'wire' two psuedo port COM20 and COM21 together.
 I used acia.dll to connect to COM20 and PuTTy to connect to COM21.
-This allowed me to simulate connecting with a terminal.
-Also tested with a USRobotics faxmodem via a Radio Shack USB to serial adapter and the legacy USBSER driver, which was a PIA to setup in Windows 10.
+This allowed me to use putty as an os9 /t2 terminal

+It was also tested with a USRobotics faxmodem via a Radio Shack USB to serial adapter and the windows legacy USBSER driver and was able to communicate successfully the a modem.